 “Come on, Fred,” said Sarah.
 “Hurry up!
 You are going to be late for the train.
 You don’t even have time to eat your breakfast.”

 Forgetful Fred.
-He should have gotten up a little earlier so he would have time for his breakfast.
-Fred was out the door in a flash.
+He knew he should have gotten up a little earlier so he would have time for his breakfast.
+He grabbed his briefcase and was out the door in a flash.

 “I can’t be late today,” said Fred to himself.
 “I have to hand my report in today.”